vatpac-technology/sops/docs/terminal/nowra.md

 !!! note
     Aircraft are *not required* to be tracking via the **SID procedure**, simply tracking via any of the terminus waypoints (regardless of *departure airport* or *assigned SID*) is sufficient to meet the criteria for **voiceless coordination**.

-All other aircraft going to WOL CTA must be **heads-up** coordinated by NW TCU prior to the boundary.
+All other aircraft going to SNO(WOL) CTA must be **heads-up** coordinated by NW TCU prior to the boundary.

 !!! phraseology
     <span class="hotline">**NWA** -> **WOL**</span>: "EMYU43, request DCT YSHW"